The future of graphic design is immersion.

 Then there’s the designer’s perspective, where it’s becoming increasingly difficult to earn a decent wage.
-Designers need to be constantly improving their skills, which luckily can be done inexpensively with all the great graphic design books available on Amazon these days.
 With time, hiring methods and wages should stabilize, but, the role an artist or designer has will be quite different.

 When it comes to the future of graphic design, the big thing on everyone’s mind is animation and VR.
 Print media is on its way out, digital media is rapidly becoming the future of graphic design.
 For more on that and what else to expect, we asked a group of industry experts…

 What’s The Future Of Graphic Design?

 Vladimir Gendelman, Founder & CEO of Company Folders, Inc

 “The future of graphic design is going to be elevated to new heights by being fused with augmented reality and eventually, 3D printing.

 Augmented reality and virtual reality experiences allow people to get inside the experience whether it’s for recreational, educational or occupational purposes.
 Designers will be in charge of creating those worlds for people to join.
 By the same token, augmented reality will also allow designers to unchain themselves from their desks and design on the go or incorporate more real-world elements.

 3D printing will force designers to stay updated on industry trends and move faster.
 As this technology becomes available to the masses, the need for quality designs will be greater, but people will expect them faster.”

 Adam Kleinberg , CEO & Co-founder of Traction